 Put simply, this is the best Half Life 2 Modification I have ever played.
 I greatly enjoyed the story, and I loved many of the characters.
 Six years later, I can keep coming back to the first part and starting from the beginning.
 This mod will get old, but it sure as hell won't get boring.
 My recommendation?
 Stop reading the damn reviews, and download it.

 The mod did a fantastic job at using all the elements needed to make a successful game.
-While the voice acting wasn't exactly at it's best in expression and a real feel; it was made up by very deep character stories and backgrounds, reminding us that Half-Life 2 isn't the only story and that there's a whole breathing world out there with personal stories and deaths.
-The mod also did a fantastic job at designing the maps and choosing the correct audio to represent it in a way that actually fit into the current scenario.
+While the voice acting wasn't exactly at it's best in expression and a real feel; it was easily made up by very deep character stories and backgrounds, reminding us that Half-Life 2 isn't the only story and that there's a whole breathing world out there with deep personal stories, love, and deaths.
+The mod also did a fantastic job at designing the maps to give you the feeling of relativity and choosing the correct audio to represent it in a way that actually fit into the current scenario.